press enter to skip content

 11am - 12:30pm

-Bedford's most famous son.
-Born in Elstow parish but spent much of his life in Bedford and, in particular, in Bedford gaol.
-Visit the site of the cottage in which John and his family lived, the churches in which he worshipped and the site of the gaol in which he spent 12 long years and wrote The Pilgrim’s Progress.
+Discover the story of Bedford's most famous son who was imprisoned for his non-conformist preaching.
+Visit the site of the cottage in which John and his family lived, the churches in which he worshipped and the site of the gaol in which he spent 12 long years and began to write one of the best selling books in history, The Pilgrim’s Progress.